mamba2410/picowalker/README.md

 Help is needed to:

-- Translate and modernise the code on the original Pokewalker to the Pico.
 - Find hardware that can be used as the peripherals which are able to be controlled by the Pico.
 - Write drivers/interface code for the hardware chosen.
 - Design the physical layout and connections of the hardware.